Advertisement

 Why is cash so important to Austrians?

 Austria’s love for cash payments can be seen through the saying “Nur Bares ist Wahres” (only cash is true), which captures a prevalent sentiment across the country.
+The government even wants to constitutionally guarantee the right of people in Austria to pay in cash.
 But why, in a digital age, is Austria so keen on cash payments?

 Advertisement

-Unlike Scandinavia, the Benelux countries, Italy, Greece, Ireland or the UK, German-speaking Europe remains keen on cash.
+Unlike in Scandinavia, the Benelux countries, Ireland, or the UK, German-speaking Europe remains keen on cash.

-For a number of historical reasons, cash is still king in Austria, Germany and much of Switzerland - or at least until the onset of the coronavirus pandemic.
+For a number of historical reasons, cash is still king in Austria, Germany and much of Switzerland - even after the coronavirus pandemic.

 Austrians love to carry large wads of cash around to make all kinds of payments - just one of many similarities your average Austrian has with gangsters and hip-hop musicians.